digital-land/digital-land.github.io/content/blog-post/our-approach-to-open-space.md

 From this, we propose the following approach:

 Separate standalone designations for more strategic open space typologies:

-- Area of Outstanding Natural Beauty;
+- Area of Outstanding Natural Beauty
-- Conservation Areas;
+- Conservation Areas
-- Green Belt;
+- Green Belt
-- Green Corridors;
+- Green Corridors
-- Local Green Space;
+- Local Green Space
-- Local Nature Reserves;
+- Local Nature Reserves
-- Metropolitan Open Land;
+- Metropolitan Open Land
-- National Nature Reserves;
+- National Nature Reserves
-- National Parks and the Broads;
+- National Parks and the Broads
-- Ramsar;
+- Ramsar
-- Regionally Important Geological Site;
+- Regionally Important Geological Site
-- Sites of importance for Nature Conservation;
+- Sites of importance for Nature Conservation
-- Sites of Special Scientific Interest;
+- Sites of Special Scientific Interest
-- Special Areas of Conservation;
+- Special Areas of Conservation
-- Special Protection Areas; and
+- Special Protection Areas
-- Suitable Alternative Natural Greenspace;
+- Suitable Alternative Natural Greenspace

 For more local open space typologies, we propose asking for LPAs to provide their data using the following open space typologies:

 - Amenity Greenspace - Informal recreation spaces, communal green spaces in and around housing, village greens, urban commons, and civic spaces
 - Public Parks and Gardens - Accessible, high quality opportunities for informal recreation and community events, including urban parks, country parks, regional parks, forest parks, and formal gardens
 - Natural and Semi-Natural Greenspace - Informal and natural green space providing the opportunity to promote meaningful and safe recreation, including woodland and scrub, grassland, heath or moor, wetlands, open and running water, and wastelands